 If you're interested in Seville's tapas scene, you'll find that fusion restaurants sidle up to long-established neighborhood bars in the oldest pockets of the city, which caters to all taste and all budgets.
 Be sure to try a montaito de pringa, or a minced meat sandwich.
 Locals tend to eat late in the evening, so don't forget your coffee and sweet treat between lunch and dinner, called merienda.

-The Cathedral of Seville is the third largest church in the world.
+Located in one of Seville’s busiest tourist zones the Plaza del Triunfo, the Cathedral of Seville is the third largest church in the world.
 Built in the fifteenth century over a mosque, it is also the final resting place of explorer, Christopher Columbus.
 Don't miss the golden altarpiece, the carved choir vestibules or the peaceful Patio de Naranjos.
-Climb the three dozen ramps of the Giralda, a minaret and the city's most recognizable building, for spectacular views of the old city's labyrinthine streets and the Guadalquivir River.

 Seville's newest landmark is the Metropol Parasol, billed as the world's largest wooden structure.
 These futuristic mushrooms are multi-purpose: apart from a killer view, the space is also home to a market, bars and restaurants and a roman tile museum.